 This month I was contacted by a lovely lady who needed some help turning her idea into a business.
-Instead of opting for the full 30-day Ignite package, she asked if I could help her with her web copy and give her a sense of what her website could look like, although she'd create the site herself.
+She asked if I could help her with her web copy and give her a sense of what her website could look like, although she'd create the site herself - my copy & canvas package.

 We had a call.
 She outlined what it was she did for clients and gave me an idea of what she thought her site should look like.
 She's an online business manager.
 She handles all the technical, process-driven, project management back end stuff for successful online entrepreneurs who are helping people transform their lives.
 Carolyn felt that her website and words should demonstrate what she did by being no-nonsense, process focused, using images like puzzle pieces or cogs, to reflect how she pulls all the different parts of a business together.